shapeshed/flim.shapeshed.com/src/_posts/working_with_filesystems_in_nodejs.md

 {
   "layout": "post",
-  "title": "Working with files in Node.js",
-  "date": "Fri Mar 08 2013 08:38:51 GMT+0000 (GMT)",
+  "title": "Working with filesystems in Node.js", "date": "Fri Mar 08 2013 08:38:51 GMT+0000 (GMT)",
-  "description": "Node's fs module gives you a reasonable toolkit for working with cross-platform filesystems.
+  "description": "Node's fs module gives you a great cross-platform toolkit for working with filesystems.
 With a few third-party modules it becomes everything you need", "tags": [
     "Node.js",
     "JavaScript"